hyperledger/identus-cloud-agent/docs/decisions/20221005-using-tapir-library-as-a-dsl-for-openapi-specification.md

 OpenAPI specification generated based on endpoint definition and is published as an artefact. (must be a part of CI)

-Server side is interpreted using ZIO-HTTP interpreter to be aligned with the give technology stack.
+The server side is interpreted using a ZIO-HTTP interpreter to be aligned with the given technology stack.

 Client side stubs are generated using OpenAPI tools and OpenAPI specification file. (must be a part of CI)